giovannirocci/paraphrasus-embedding-eval/README.md

 ## Further Experimentation

-You can run your own experiments using any prediction methods of your choosing
+You can run your own experiments using any prediction methods of your choosing.

 ## BibTeX Reference

-If you use this repository or the reproduced results in your work, please cite the original paper:
+If you would like to cite this project, or the associated paper, here's a bibtex:

 ```bibtex
 @misc{michail2024paraphrasuscomprehensivebenchmark,